Joh. Enschedé

 Key achievements

-• Translated archival material into accessible narratives
+• Translated archival and historical material into accessible interpretive narratives.

-• Delivered a hands-on, workshop-style experience
+• Contributed to a hands-on, workshop-style learning experience.

-• Recognised with an international design award
+• Recognized with an international award.

 • Close-up of two visitors interacting with a touchscreen showing historical Dutch banknote specimens, pointing to enlarged images on the screen.